-New Hires to Reportable e Disability Targetable Disability Mission-Critical Occupations Total Qualified Applicants New Hires Qualified Applicants New Hires (#) (%) (%) (%) (%) Numerical Goal 12% 2% b.
-Qualified Applicants for MCO (PWTD)
+New Hires to Mission-Critical Occupations Total Reportable Disability Targetable Disability

+Total New Hires New Hires

+(#) (%) (%)

+Numerical Goal 12% 2%

-- 3. Using the relevant applicant pool as the benchmark, do triggers exist for PWD and/or PWTD among the qualified internal applicants for any of the mission-critical occupations (MCO)?
+3. Using the relevant applicant pool as the benchmark, do triggers exist for PWD and/or PWTD among the qualified internal applicants for any of the mission-critical occupations (MCO)?
 If "yes", please describe the triggers below.
-Select "n/a" if the applicant data is not available for your agency, and describe your plan to provide the data in the text box. - a.
+Select "n/a" if the applicant data is not available for your agency, and describe your plan to provide the data in the text box.

+a.
 Qualified Applicants for MCO (PWD)